kubernetes/community/contributors/design-proposals/multicluster/federation-lite.md

 GCE are region-level, and support load-balancing across instances in multiple zones (in the same region).
-For both clouds, the behaviour of the native cloud load-balancer is reasonable in the face of failures (indeed, this is why clouds provide load-balancing as a primitve).
+For both clouds, the behaviour of the native cloud load-balancer is reasonable in the face of failures (indeed, this is why clouds provide load-balancing as a primitive).

 For multi-AZ clusters we will therefore simply rely on the native cloud provider load balancer behaviour, and we do not anticipate substantial code changes.